mschilde/auto-label-merge-conflicts/README.md

 ![Github action in action](./demo.png)

 The typical use case is to run this action post merge (e.g. push to `master`) to quickly see which other PRs are now in conflict.

+Unfortunately, there is no way for users to subsrcibe to label changes, which means the label gets added, but no one knows.
+The alternative for that is to post a comment.
+You should then (and everyone suscribed to the thread) get a notification.

 We use this setup e.g. on our monorepo at [Comtravo](https://github.com/comtravo).
 Instead of a grumpy CTO pinging developers to fix their merge conflicts there's now a shiny bot.